arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.21.16
+TIL of a [lap steel guitar](https://en.wikipedia.org/wiki/Lap_steel_guitar).
+It's really cool.
+I'm too tired to write about it but now you know it exists.

 ### 11.20.16
 A profile of Leo Tolstoy that I copied from my copy of *War and Peace* (Penguin,